Q23 (New York City bus): Route description and service

 The northbound Q23 makes a winding loop in order to get onto 71st Avenue.
 It originates on Union Turnpike at a Stop & Shop supermarket in Forest Hills, just east of the abandoned Rockaway Beach Branch of the Long Island Rail Road (LIRR).
 It then turns right at Woodhaven Boulevard, passing over the LIRR's Montauk Branch, before making another right at Metropolitan Avenue.
 The Q23 then turns left onto 71st Avenue.
 The northbound route is about 0.25 mi away from the southbound route through this stretch.
 At Kessel Street, the Q23 turns left, then two blocks later, turns right onto 69th Avenue.
 To cross the LIRR's Main Line, the Q23 takes a circuitous route, turning left onto Burns Street, right onto Yellowstone Boulevard (traveling underneath the LIRR), right onto Queens Boulevard, and left onto 108th Street.
 The Q23 then turns right at 31st Drive and left at Ditmars Boulevard, then terminates a few blocks later at 102nd Street near LaGuardia Airport.

 The southbound Q23 originates at 102nd Street and Ditmars Boulevard near LaGuardia Airport.
 It continues down Ditmars Boulevard and turns right at 31st Drive.
 It then travels south on 108th Street, following the path of the northbound route until 69th Avenue in Forest Hills.
 The Q23 turns left onto Loubet Street, then makes a right onto 71st Avenue, since Kessel Street is one-way northwest-bound.
 It goes straight onto 71st Avenue, before turning right onto Union Turnpike, where it terminates.

+School trippers

+When school is in session, two trips to East Elmhurst originate at 67th Avenue near Forest Hills High School.
+These trips depart at 1:44 and 4:10pm.